-API Reference: Usage Reporting Plugin
+API Reference: Usage reporting plugin

-Sending metrics from Apollo Server to GraphOS requires an Enterprise plan .
-If your organization doesn't have an Enterprise plan, you can test out this functionality by signing up for a free GraphOS trial .

-Apollo Server's built-in usage reporting plugin gathers data on how your clients use the operations and fields in your GraphQL schema.
-The plugin also handles pushing this usage data to GraphOS , as described in Metrics and logging .
+Apollo Server has a built-in usage reporting plugin that gathers data on how your clients use the operations and fields in your GraphQL schema.
+The plugin also handles pushing this usage data to Apollo Studio , as described in Metrics and logging .

-This plugin is designed to be used in an Apollo Gateway or in a monolithic server; it is not designed to be used from a subgraph.
-In a supergraph running Apollo Federation, the Apollo Gateway or GraphOS Router will send usage reports to Apollo's cloud.
-Subgraphs don't need to also send usage reports to Apollo's cloud; instead, they send it to the Router via inline traces and the Router combines execution information across all subgraphs and sends summarized reports to the cloud.
+This plugin was introduced in Apollo Server 2.18.
+In previous versions, usage reporting is configured by providing the

 Default installation

-📣 New in Apollo Server 4: error details are not included in traces by default.
-For more details, see Error Handling .

-Apollo Server automatically installs and enables this plugin with default settings if you provide a graph API key and a graph ref to Apollo Server and your server is not a federated subgraph.
-You usually do this by setting the
+Apollo Server automatically installs and enables this plugin with default settings if you provide a graph API key to Apollo Server (usually by setting the value of the

-If you don't provide an API key and graph ref, or if your server is a federated subgraph, this plugin is not automatically installed.
+If you don't provide an API key, this plugin is not installed.

-If you provide an API key but don't provide a graph ref, a warning is logged.
-You can disable the plugin to hide the warning.

-If you provide an API key and graph ref but your server is a federated subgraph, a warning is logged.
-You can disable the plugin to hide the warning.

 Custom installation